grafana/mimir/docs/sources/mimir/migrate/migrate-from-thanos-to-mimir-with-thanos-sidecar.md

 ---
 title: "Migrate from Thanos to Mimir using Thanos sidecar"
-menuTitle: "Migrate from Thanos to Mimir using Thanos sidecar"
+menuTitle: "Migrate from Thanos using Thanos sidecar"
 description: "Learn how to migrate from Thanos to Mimir using Thanos sidecar."
-weight: 10
+weight: 15
 ---

 # Migrate from Thanos to Mimir using Thanos sidecar